michelleGerges/Swenson-He/README.md

 > Apply coordinator for naviagtion logic, and `Dependency Injection`.

 and finally, I have been asked in the task to use MVVM in my solution.

+## V. Create a currency converter by utilizing data from the fixer.io API.

+1. download Currency folder
+2. run `pod install`
+3. no flags upported, and only **EUR** is working as it is not free api